 Students, try to take AP classes in the subjects you have interest in studying in college.
 These classes are college-level courses and should give you an idea of what it will be like to study that subject at a university.

 Q: Do you have to take AP classes to get into college?

 Jennifer: “No. However, taking AP courses does indicate that a student is willing to challenge him or herself with college level coursework.

 Taking college-level courses not offered at your school shows a lot of initiative and interest in the subject.
-It shows you are willing to go above and beyond what is offered at your school to pursue your passions.
+It proves you look above and beyond what is offered at your school in order to pursue your passions.

 Q: What are 3 tips you have for students that are preparing for the exams?